abaard/mULse/README.md

 You might want to adjust the quality clauses in lines 10-20 of the script.
 Have a look.

-It can even log to your syslog server, if you tell it: syslog=SERVERNAME
+It can even log to your syslog server, if add on the command line: syslog=SERVERNAME